 Yes, you may store the necessary data for your sales reps and agents.
 Still, you should start getting concern on the cost of data storage, flexibility on combining different data, and in that, in the end, Salesforce is not a Data Warehousing solution.
 Salesforce is not designed to handle reporting and analytics.
 That is why data warehousing and Business Intelligence tools are for.

 Cases like combining data from multiple sources, creating custom reports, archiving data for historical reasons, and uncovering trends are traditional data analytics use cases.

 I hear what you think now, “I have no team for building Salesforce integrations with my data warehouse, it takes time, and in Salesforce, I can create my reports.”

 One of our customers recently quoted that “Without IT, I was surprised how easy it was to get the 1-click integrations piping all the relevant info into our data warehouse.”

 OK, now you got a cloud-based data warehouse.
 Are you done?

 You need something that can ETL from Salesforce to your data warehouse – whatever database you use

-In order to get your data from Salesforce.com to your data warehouse, you will need to build the data infrastructure to support such integration.
-Such data integrations can take weeks to months to build comprehensively and correctly.
+To get your data from Salesforce.com to your data warehouse, you will need to build the data infrastructure to support such integration.
+Such data integrations can take weeks to months to make comprehensively and correctly.

-In addition, it will require many man hours in data modeling a complicated source like Salesforce.
-You may also end up with scripts that will provide partial information, always in lag and maybe poor data quality.
+Also, it will require many working hours in data modeling, a complicated source like Salesforce.
+You may even end up with scripts that will provide partial information, always in lag, and maybe poor data quality.